tomcheung789/Tomo/README.md

 What's Tomo
 ====
 My final year project at The Open University of Hong Kong.
-An experimental programming language support state transition with good readability.
+An experimental programming language support object state transition with good readability.

 Features
 ====